New Year, Old-Fashioned Applesauce

 unsplash-image-DvhZr7pwEdE.jpg

-We had a giant apple tree growing in our garden.
-Having a Dutch mother those apples came in quite handy - the Dutch love their apple cakes, apple tarts, and of course apple sauce.
-And, that’s the theme right here!
-Old fashioned from start to finish!
-We picked our apples right outside our home in Montreal - and went apple crazy.
-Part of my nostalgic memories as a little girls - puts a smile on my face.
-And, may I add that my first poem I ever wrote was about apples.
-If you know me well you’ll know I love poetry.
+Growing up in Montreal, we had a giant apple tree in our garden.
+Having a Dutch mother, those apples came quite in handy – the Dutch love their apple cakes, apple tarts, and of course, applesauce.
+We picked apples right outside our home and went apple-crazy – some of my favorite childhood memories.
+And may I add that the first poem I ever wrote was about apples.

-So, let’s get apple serious or shall I say apple healthy.
-Leaving the skins on the apples adds extra pectin to help thicken up your sauce (fiber rich).
-If you choose to use a food mill then your cooked apple pulp comes out smoothly and the food mill hold the apple skin back so you’re left with a silky smooth applesauce.
-That said, I like the texture of the skin or I might decide to peel the apples.
-Both ways are perfecto.
-Cooks choice!
+So, let’s get apple serious.
+Leaving the skins on the apples adds extra pectin to help thicken up your sauce.
+If you use a food mill, then your cooked apple pulp will come out smoothly and the food mill will hold the skin back so that you’re left with a silky, smooth applesauce.
+That said, sometimes I like to peel the apples myself or include the texture of the skin.
+Cook’s choice!

 mise en place - any apples are applesauce worthy